Packing and Covering Immersions in 4-Edge-Connected Graphs: Introduction

+In fact, we prove a stronger version of Theorem \ref{main intro} (see Theorem \ref{EP comp near 4-edge-conn}).
+Theorem \ref{EP comp near 4-edge-conn} states that the 4-edge-connectivity can be replaced by the condition of having no edge-cut of order exactly three.
+(In fact, Theorem \ref{EP comp near 4-edge-conn} is even slightly stronger than this.)
+Note that every Eulerian graph has no edge-cut of order three, so Theorem \ref{EP comp near 4-edge-conn} implies that the edge-variant of the Erd\H{o}s-P\'{o}sa property holds if the host graphs are Eulerian graphs.
+Recall that Kakimura and Kawarabayashi \cite{kk1} proved that Theorem \ref{main intro} is true if $G$ is 4-edge-connected and $H$ is a complete graph; we remark that what they actually proved is stronger: the 4-edge-connectivity of $G$ can be replaced by the condition that no ``minimal edge-cut'' has size three.
+Our Theorem \ref{EP comp near 4-edge-conn} also implies the stronger setting in \cite{kk1}.
+See the remark after the proof of Theorem \ref{EP comp near 4-edge-conn} for the details.

 We also consider the following version of the half-integral packing problem in this paper.
-For every graph $H$, an {\em $H$-half-integral immersion} in $G$ is a pair of functions $(\pi_V,\pi_E)$ such that the following hold. \begin{itemize} \item $\pi_V$ is an injection from $V(H)$ to $V(G)$. \item $\pi_E$ maps every loop with the end $v$ of $H$ to a cycle in $G$ containing $\pi_V(v)$ and maps every non-loop edge $e$ with ends $u,v$ of $G$ to a path in $G$ from $\pi_V(u)$ to $\pi_V(v)$. \item For every edge $e$ of $G$, there exist at most two edges $e_1,e_2$ of $H$ such that $e \in \pi_E(e_1)$ and $e \in \pi_E(e_2)$. \end{itemize} The following theorem shows that the 4-edge-connectivity can be dropped if we consider the following version of half-integral packing of half-integral immersions.
+For every loopless graph $H$, an {\em $H$-half-integral immersion} in $G$ is a pair of functions $(\pi_V,\pi_E)$ such that the following hold. \begin{itemize} \item $\pi_V$ is an injection from $V(H)$ to $V(G)$. \item $\pi_E$ maps every edge $e$ with ends $u,v$ of $G$ to a path in $G$ from $\pi_V(u)$ to $\pi_V(v)$. \item For every edge $e$ of $G$, there exist at most two edges $e_1,e_2$ of $H$ such that $e \in \pi_E(e_1)$ and $e \in \pi_E(e_2)$. \end{itemize} The following theorem shows that the 4-edge-connectivity can be dropped if we consider the following version of half-integral packing of half-integral immersions.